VRCWizard/TTS-Voice-Wizard/README.md

 ❤️ Display Heartrate in chatbox in conjunction with HRtoVRChat_OSC <br />

-📹 Check out the [Demonstration Video](https://youtu.be/wBRUcx9EWes) for a more in-depth look
+📹 Check out the [Demonstration Video](https://youtu.be/wBRUcx9EWes) for a more in-depth look (a bit outdated)

 ## Quickstart Guide